hnthap/g-scores/README.md

 ## Setup

-At the root of this repository, copy the file [`db.docker.env-example`](./db.docker.env-example) to a new file `db.docker.env` and change the passwords according to your references.
+At the root of this repository, copy the file [`db.docker.env-example`](./db.docker.env-example) to a new file `db.docker.env` and change the passwords according to your preference.
 Then, run:

 ```bash
 # May takes 1-2 minutes to build